abhi93shekJha/python_concepts/Python_basics.md

 - **`nonlocal` keyword:**

-    - As `global` is used to make use of global variables inside a local scope, `nonlocal` is used to make use of a parent local variable inside a child local scope.
+    - As `global` is used to modify global variables inside a local scope, `nonlocal` is used to modify a parent local variable inside a child local scope.

     - Example: